 Mr. Kappel is a former investment banker who now manages a private investment portfolio.
 A former chartered accountant with KPMG in Vancouver and Frankfurt, he made the transition to investment banking with JP Morgan (New York/Frankfurt) after business school.
 He also served in senior roles at Nomura, Dresdner Kleinwort Wasserstein, Calyon and DVB Bank in London.
 In the latter three, he was the Managing Director in charge of their respective

 European Securitisation businesses.
 He was responsible for many ground breaking transactions, a regular speaker at ABS conferences and a founding and former executive committee member of the European Securitisation Forum of the Bond Market Association.
 He holds an MBA from the Institut Européen d’Administration des Affaires (“INSEAD”), a Bachelor of Arts (Honours) degree in Economics from the University of Victoria and received his Chartered Accountant designation through the Institute of Chartered Accountants of British Columbia.
-Mr. Kappel is on the Board of Partnerships British Columbia, where he serves as Audit Committee Chair.
 Mr. Kappel is on the board of directors of the British Columbia Lottery Corporation, where he serves as Board Chair.

 Ms. Debora Fang has 20 years’ experience in the Fast Moving Consumer Goods industry, across mergers and acquisitions, strategy, finance and marketing roles in Unilever (London, UK), Danone (Paris, France and Amsterdam, Netherlands), Kraft Foods (Sao Paulo, Brazil) and as a consultant for Bain & Company (Los Angeles, USA).
 While at Unilever as VP Mergers & Acquisitions, Ms. Fang was responsible for a range of acquisitions and disposals in the Foods, Ice cream and Tea categories, leading multidisciplinary teams and covering a global scope.
 She is now an independent advisor for Private Equity and strategic clients in the Foods arena as well as a private investor.
 Ms. Fang holds an MBA from the Kellogg Graduate School of Management at